shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     SELECT * FROM Products;
     ```

     Observe that the new catalog table was created for the existing Delta Lake table folder, which reflects the changes that were made previously.

 ## Use delta tables for streaming data

 Delta lake supports streaming data.
 Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
-In this example, you'll use a delta table as a sunk for some streaming data in a simulated internet of things (IoT) scenario.
+In this example, you'll use a delta table as a sink for some streaming data in a simulated internet of things (IoT) scenario.

 1. Return to the **Notebook 1** tab and add a new code cell.
 Then, in the new cell, add the following code and run it: